siunam321/CTF-Writeups/TryHackMe/Unbaked-Pie/README.md

 ![](https://github.com/siunam321/CTF-Writeups/blob/main/TryHackMe/Unbaked-Pie/images/Pasted%20image%2020230113072938.png)

 Nope.
-How about default credentials?
+Also no luck for default credentials.

 Also, the GET parameter `next` maybe vulnerable to open redirect?